-To supplement our consolidated financial statements, which are prepared and presented in accordance with U.S. GAAP, we use adjusted EBITDA and adjusted EBITDA margin, each a non-GAAP financial measure, to understand and evaluate our core operating performance.
+To supplement our consolidated financial statements, which are prepared and presented in accordance with U.S. GAAP, we use EBITDA, EBITDA margin, adjusted EBITDA and adjusted EBITDA margin, each a non-GAAP financial measure, to understand and evaluate our core operating performance.
 These non-GAAP financial measures, which may differ from similarly titled measures used by other companies.
 They have material limitations as an analytical tool, as they do not include all items that impact our net loss or income for the period, and are presented to enhance investors' overall understanding of our financial performance and should not be considered a substitute for, or superior to, the financial information prepared and presented in accordance with U.S. GAAP.

-We define adjusted EBITDA as net loss excluding interest, taxes, depreciation and amortization, share-based compensation, expenses related to the Reorganization, management consulting services fee incurred to affiliates of Bain Capital Entities and certain of our shareholders that will be terminated upon the completion of the initial public offering, changes in fair value of financial instruments, foreign exchange (gain) loss, and non-cash operating lease cost relating to prepaid land use rights.
+EBITDA represents net loss excluding interest, taxes, depreciation and amortization.
+EBITDA margin represents EBITDA as a percentage of total revenues.
+Adjusted EBITDA excludes (i) one-off and other non-operating expenses, (ii) changes in fair value of financial instruments, (iii) foreign exchange (gain) loss, and

+(iv) share-based compensation.
 Adjusted EBITDA margin represents adjusted EBITDA as a percentage of total revenues.
 We believe that these non-GAAP financial measures provide useful information to investors and others in understanding and evaluating our operating results.
 These non-GAAP financial measures eliminate the impact of items that we do not consider indicative of the performance of our business.
 While we believe that these non-GAAP financial measures are useful in evaluating our business, this information should be considered as supplemental in nature and is not meant as a substitute for the related financial information prepared in accordance with U.S. GAAP.

-The table below presents reconciliations of adjusted EBITDA to net loss, the most directly comparable U.S. GAAP financial measure, as well as adjusted EBITDA margin, for the periods indicated.
+The tables below present reconciliations of EBITDA and adjusted EBITDA to net loss, the most directly comparable U.S. GAAP financial measure, as well as EBITDA margin and adjusted EBITDA margin, for the periods indicated.